01 of 03

 Malibu itself is a small town with few tourist attractions, but don't give up.
 The nicest part of the drive is north of town between Malibu Canyon Road and Mugu Rock, with plenty of opportunity for gawking, whether it's at the scenery or the hillside homes.

-You'll find plenty of nice beaches along the way, good spots for a picnic or a walk.
+You'll find plenty of nice beaches along the way and good spots for a picnic or a walk.
 State Parks charge an entrance fee that may seem a bit steep for a quick stop, but areas marked Beach Access are free (albeit without amenities).

 A little north of Mugu Rock, California Highway 1 turns inland.
 If you're making the drive as a day trip from LA, you can either make your way to Highway 101 or turn around and go back to LA on Highway 1.

 Food is easy to find along this stretch of highway.
 Although they don't serve the best cuisine on the planet, you can't beat the ambiance at Paradise Cove.
-You'll find more about it in the LA beach guide.
 Further north, Neptune's Net is a classic seafood shack with pleasant outdoor tables.
 For an upscale meal with a killer view, try Geoffrey's of Malibu.
 Or if you're going south, time your trip to arrive at Gladstone's just before sunset.

 You'll find gasoline in Malibu, but there are no stations between there and Oxnard.Continue to 2 of 3 below.